 Due to the “clean” ethics of Jebel el Kest climbing community, it is not easy to be sure you are climbing an established route rather than a new one.
 So, it is a good idea to study well in advance the three existing guide-books and the new Route-Books in either The Kasbah Tizourgane near Ida Ougnidif or Hotel Les Amandiers in Tafraoute (where you can report any new routes) or up-date on line at MOROCCO ROCK or CLIMB-TAFRAOUTE

 Walking and scramblingThere are numberless options to walk in the area.
-The hiker can reach almost all the summits mainly by walk or scramble, often following ancient shepherd’s paths.
+The hiker can reach almost all the summits mainly by walking or scrambling, often following ancient shepherd’s paths.
 Other possibilities are short walks to the Ameln Valley ancient villages and to the scenic “Painted Rocks” (a few km.
 South from Tafraoute).

-The most demanding and quite satisfactory ascents by walking are the Jebel el Kest main summit ascent and the Lion’s Head normal route.
+The most demanding and satisfactory ascents by walking are the Jebel el Kest main summit ascent and the Lion’s Head Normal route.